a bunch of organic grapes hanging in our Dru holding a bunch of Ambriel's Gift Cabernet Sauvignon vineyard.

 If weeds are too high it can stop wind from flowing through the vineyard – still cold nights equal frost.
 You can use under vine mowers [2], but mowing all vines rows at once removes the heads of your flowers – ie your good bug food source.
 Dandelions are huge early on in the season, and grow back quickly, so get plenty of these amongst the vines.
 Mow every second row, and wait until the heads grow back before mowing the other rows.
 Once frost season is over, there should be no need to mow at all.

-Our Koonara vineyard in Coonawarra – dandelions are low growing flowers which causes less frost issues, and are a great food source for our ‘good’ bugs.
+Our Koonara vineyard in Coonawarra – dandelions are low-growing flowers that cause less frost issues and are a great food source for our ‘good’ bugs.

 2. Water competition.